aralroca/next-translate/README.md

 ## 1. About the library

-Utility to translate Next.js pages without the need of a server (static i18n pages generator).
+Tool to translate Next.js pages without the need of a server (static i18n pages generator).

 The main goal of this library is to keep the translations as simple as possible in a Next.js environment.

-This library is very tiny (~5kb).
+This library is very tiny and tree shakable.

-### How it works statically?
+### How does it work statically?

-Instead of working on `/pages` directory to write our pages, we are going to generate this folder before build the app, an each page will be have all the necessary translations from the locale.
+Instead of working on `/pages` directory to write our pages, we are going to generate this folder before building the app, an each page will have all the necessary translations from the locale.

-So imagine that we are working in an alternative `/pages_` to build our pages:
+Imagine that we are working in an alternative `/pages_` to build our pages:

 **/pages\_**